RezaSaadatyar/Machine-Learning-in-Python/Classification/README.md

 - `False Negatives (FN):` The cases in which the model incorrectly predicted the negative class (Type II error), but the actual outcome was positive.

-Certainly, here's a comparison of various evaluation metrics used in binary classification within a table format:
+Comparison of various evaluation metrics in binary classification:
 | Metric                         | Formula or Description                | Range                 | Interpretation                                      |
 |--------------------------------|---------------------------------------|-----------------------|-----------------------------------------------------|
 | Accuracy                        | (TP + TN) / (TP + TN + FP + FN)       | 0 to 1                | Proportion of correct predictions overall.         |